snakey1980/githubpages/content/posts/secret-santa.md

 but try it a few times and, on some runs, it will never finish.
 It's not hard to see why -- it's possible that when number 4 comes to choose, it finds only itself in the pot and reshuffles forever.

 This could happen in a real names-in-a-hat situation too.
+Has it ever happened to you?
 When it does, there's nothing to be done but to put all the names back in and try again, so that's what I tried next:

     fun draw2(n: Int) : List<Pair<Int, Int>> {
         if (n < 4) throw IllegalArgumentException()